karlbhuffaker/c001-compare-cca-pgb-helloworld/README.md

 First, as always, what is it like for beginners.
 Notice in cca that the config.xml file is outside of the www folder!

 What about the index files: You can see them in this repo

-pgb-index.html is simple since it is just a webpage (Phonegap Build) pg-index.html is sort of confusing with several CSS fancy features that I have never liked (phonegap on your desktop) cca-index.html is very simple and makes sense to any webpage designer (Chrome Cordova App)
+pgb-index.html is simple since it is just a webpage (Phonegap Build)

+pg-index.html is sort of confusing with several CSS fancy features that I have never liked (phonegap installed on your desktop)

+cca-index.html is very simple and makes sense to any webpage designer (Chrome Cordova App)

 Icons:

 pgb - easy load one image on the website, unless you have a config.xml file then you manually load the images

-pg -res icon or screen folders with subfolders.
-Well organized but a huge pain getting all those images sorted
+pg -res/icon or res/screen folders with subfolders.
+Also an icon in the www folder.
+Well organized but a huge pain getting all those images sorted and re-sized. some good icon generators out there, can't remember the links.

 cca - in www/assets folder one image and then a few more in the www/assets/icons folder

 Plugins: